trigg/Discover/README.md

 ## Usage

-run `discover-overlay` if this fails it is most likely in `~/.local/bin/discover-overlay`
+Run `discover-overlay` if this fails it is most likely in `~/.local/bin/discover-overlay`

 Comes with sane-enough default but has a configuration screen to tweak to your own use.
 Configuration can be reached either via System tray or by running `discover-overlay --configure`